-“Yes,” the Loremaster said.
+“Yes,” Vestria said.
 “Please.”

-“When the Academy of Hope collapsed, I was at a loss.
-Fynn and Iliera stood with the Alliance army, but I retreated to Stormwind.
-The Kirin Tor were recruiting teachers, and no mage was too inexperienced to help out, myself included.
+“When the Academy of Hope collapsed, I was at a loss,” Sionis started.
+“Fynn and Iliera stood with the Unified Armies of Azirin, but I retreated to Stonehaven.
+The Udirians were recruiting teachers, and no Flamecaller was too inexperienced to help out, myself included.
 I got a cushy job in the city proper and I returned to Sepher manor to see how it was doing.
-Uncle Maron had passed away by then, but the estate had been in good care.
-Without him there, however, it felt hollow.
+The estate had been in good care.
+Without Maron there, however, it felt hollow.
 I was reminded of my old days, of Evanor and Keaira, and I didn’t care for it at all.

 “So, I moved into the Mage Quarter to be closer to work, and I found myself rather enjoying it there.
-I was given the task of teaching fresh fire mages about the craft, and while I was not nearly as skilled as some of the masters, I was still powerful enough to get folks started, and to help weed out the younger or less apt trainees.
+I was given the task of teaching fresh Flamecallers about the craft, and while I was not nearly as skilled as some of the masters, I was still powerful enough to get folks started, and to help weed out the younger or less apt trainees.